NervanaSystems/ngraph/doc/sphinx/source/graph-basics.rst

 limitations and can save the data scientist the pain of having to refactor their model.

-While the first generation of DNNs required a tradeoff between "specialized" and "adaptable" (the trade-off between training and inference), nGraph allows algorithms implemented in a DNN to be both specialized and adaptable.
-The new generation of software design in and around AI ecosystems will be much more flexible.
+While the first generation frameworks tended to need to make a tradeoff between being "specialized" and "adaptable" (the trade-off between training and inference), nGraph allows algorithms implemented in a DNN to be both specialized and adaptable.
+The new generation of software design in and around AI ecosystems can and should be much more flexible.

 * :ref:`framework_bridges`